daniloster/testing-code-js/README.md

 })();
 ```

 Through of TestingCode class it is possible makes test classes and run it.
-In the case above, we have a class Math that contains a function "soma", which must be tested.
+In the case above, we have a class Math that contains a function "sum", which must be tested.

 To create a test class
 ======================